rudarabello/take_a_bus/README.md

 ## Feature

-- `Find bus stations next to your position based on HERE API`
+- `Find bus stations on 500m radius range to your position based on HERE API`

 - For more details from HERE API: https://developer.here.com/documentation/public-transit/dev_guide/station-search/by-location-example.html